10 tips to a happier life

-Health and Life Coach – Simone Gilbert shares her advice on how to take control of your health and vitality.
+Time to focus on yourself?
+Health and Life Coach – Simone Gilbert shares her advice on how to take control of your health and happiness.

-I recently met with local health and life coach Simone Gilbert who is passionate about helping women to take control of their health and vitality.
+I recently spoke with local health and life coach Simone Gilbert who is passionate about helping women to take control of their health and vitality.

 This is quite a long read but let’s jump straight to tip number 6 – Time Out.
 Grab a cuppa, shut the door and take 10 minutes to read Simone’s guide to a healthier and happier life.

 Many of our health problems start young, when we learn to admire “Super Women” and questions like “How does she do it?” are asked in awe rather than concern.